jzabroski/Home/EntityFramework/EF6/README.md

     1. Rounding error introduced by .NET DateTime truncated when stored in a SQL Server DATETIME column
     2. Rounding error introduced by database compatibility level 130
     3. Rounding error when compared stored DATETIME column to a .NET DateTime object due to error introduced by database compatibility level 130.
 See: https://github.com/dotnet/ef6/issues/578 - EF6 assumes .NET DateTime datatype maps to DateTime2 on SQL Server 2008 or Greater.
-5. Microsoft considered a [workaround by Microsoft engineer Andrew Vickers](https://github.com/dotnet/ef6/pull/1147#issue-307843286) based on a [user contribution](https://github.com/dotnet/ef6/issues/578#issuecomment-435438457), but it only works if your whole database uses columns of type `DATETIME` and not `DATETIME2`.
+5. Microsoft considered a [workaround by Microsoft engineer Andrew Vickers](https://github.com/dotnet/ef6/pull/1147#issue-307843286) based on a [user @stasones contribution](https://github.com/dotnet/ef6/issues/578#issuecomment-435438457), but it only works if your whole database uses columns of type `DATETIME` and not `DATETIME2`.
 You cannot mix the two column types.
 Thus, Microsoft [decided not to accept the PR](https://github.com/dotnet/ef6/pull/1147#pullrequestreview-276892291), and instead document the workaround (the documentation task is still not done).
-The workaround is this:
+Another user, @dbrownems, used a more advanced workaround that [uses sp_describe_undeclared_parameters to infer the correct data type, whether it be datetime, datetime2 or date](https://github.com/dotnet/ef6/issues/578#issuecomment-482901998).
+    @stasones solution - requires db be all `DATETIME` or all `DATETIME2`
     ```c#
     /// <summary>
     /// DateTimeInterceptor fixes the incorrect behavior of Entity Framework library when for datetime columns it's generating datetime2(7) parameters